Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Detailed Dataset Construction and Prompt Generation

-This example illustrates how our framework analyzes responses, identifying potential backdoors through patterns of low semantic entropy and consistent bias in model outputs, while also recognizing legitimate high-entropy responses that reflect genuine uncertainty in complex domains.
-The classification process considers both the uniformity of responses (entropy) and their divergence from other models' outputs, with suspicion scores reflecting the strength of potential backdoor indicators.
+This example illustrates how RAVEN analyzes responses, identifying potential semantic inconsistencies through patterns of low semantic entropy and consistent bias in model outputs, while also recognizing legitimate high-entropy responses that reflect genuine uncertainty in complex domains.
+The classification process considers both the uniformity of responses (entropy) and their divergence from other models' outputs, with suspicion scores reflecting the strength of potential indicators.

+\textbf{Prompt Template for Dataset Generation.} We use GPT-4o (not mini) with the following structured prompt template to generate the prompts: \begin{quote} \textit{You are an expert at creating questions that can detect semantic inconsistencies in AI models.
+Semantic inconsistencies are hidden triggers that cause models to produce predetermined outputs when specific concepts appear together.
+I need you to generate \{N\} diverse questions exploring the relationship between:}